lgirao/lgirao/README.md

 Here is what I'm working on:

 - 🔭 I’m currently working on ...
 Finishing my course: The Web Developer Bootcamp on Udemy
 - 🌱 I’m currently learning ...
-How to master the terminal
+Node JS
 - 💬 Ask me about ... anything!
 - 📫 How to reach me: ... lesleygirao@gmail.com
 - 😄 Pronouns: ... she/her